mathesar-foundation/mathesar-wiki/projects/installation-improvements-0_1_3.md

 - The meeting topics are not definitive and can change.
 - Some of the topics to discuss
 	- Simplifying installation for [Personas](https://wiki.mathesar.org/en/meeting-notes/2023-07/2023-07-06-installation-meeting.md#top) not covered by [previous meetings](https://wiki.mathesar.org/en/meeting-notes/2023-07/2023-07-11-installation-meeting)
-	- Paas offering to support
+	- PaaS offering to support
 	- The location and workflow for storing the configuration details